 Use a Unique Username for Your WordPress Login Account

-When I set up a new WordPress website I want to make sure that the WordPress admin username (login name) is unique.
+When we set up a new WordPress website we want to make sure that the WordPress admin username (login name) is unique.
 It is perplexing how much emphasis is placed on just the password instead of both the username and the password.
 Traditionally the primary concern has been to help users pick a strong password that isn’t simple or easy to guess.
 But what about the username?

 Logically, if you didn’t know the administrator username you would never be able to log in to the website.
 Hiding, or masking, the username seems like a simple solution to prevent brute-force hack attempts.
 Unfortunately, WordPress doesn’t provide any type of mechanism to prevent this exploit without an additional plugin.